Veritius/bevy_stardust/README.md

 use bevy_stardust::prelude::*;

 // Channels are accessed with types in the type system.
+// Any type that is Any + Send + Sync is usable in Stardust.
-// Simply put, you just need to create simple types like this.
+// Simply put, you just need to create a field-less struct like this.
-// You can use Rust's privacy system to control channel access.
+// You can use Rust's privacy system to control channel access. struct MyChannel;
-// Channels must also implement TypePath: this is easy to derive.
-#[derive(TypePath)]
-struct MyChannel;

 fn main() {